 Program Website

-The online Bachelor of Science in Psychology degree at Fayetteville State University is characterized by a broad liberal arts education as well as studies in the biological, cultural, and social aspects of behavior.
-Offered through the Department of Psychology, students complete 50 credit hours in psychology-focused classes as well as a core curriculum required by the school.
+The online Bachelor of Science in Psychology degree at Fayetteville State University is includes a broad liberal arts education as well as studies in the biological, cultural, and social aspects of behavior.
+Students complete 50 credit hours in psychology-focused classes as well as a required core curriculum.
 An optional biopsychology concentration is available for students looking to further focus their studies on a particular area within the broader field of psychology.
-Students develop their knowledge and understanding of specific sub-disciplines within psychology, including clinical, developmental, counseling, community, forensic, environmental, and cognitive psychology.
-Graduates may choose to pursue master’s degrees in psychology as well as careers in a number of industries such as human services, health, public safety, environment, education, and business.
+Students develop their knowledge and understanding of specific sub-disciplines in psychology, including:

 Degree Options: